-Members shall be able to thoroughly explain and document the details of a field interview (Terry stop), no action encounter, or traffic stop to establish reasonable suspicion that is in compliance with the Constitution, state law, department policy and ethical standards.
+Members shall be able to thoroughly explain and document the details of a field interview (Terry stop) or traffic stop to establish reasonable suspicion that is in compliance with the Constitution, state law, department policy and ethical standards.

 B. CONSENT